 Finally, for a great animated explanation of what happens to you during stage fright, watch this short Ted Ed lesson.

-Prepared by Catherine Syme
+Article written by Catherine Syme

 I get huge satisfaction from seeing the relief, pride, and even joy that people experience when they complete a course and reflect on the progress they have made.
 See what others say for some inspiring stories.